Wolé Parks: Early life and education

 Parks was born in New York City, to a Belizean mother named Lilith Parks and a Tanzanian father whom he did not meet until he was an adult.
 He is a graduate of New York University with a B.F.A. in Fine Arts and a B.A. in Mathematics.

 Career

 He first joined the cast of the CBS soap opera As the World Turns on November 14, 2007, taking over the role of Dallas Griffin.

 Parks guest-starred in Law & Order, its spin-off Law & Order: Criminal Intent and Gossip Girl, as well as starring in the sixth season of MTV's anthology series Undressed.
 In film, Parks was seen alongside Kevin Bacon in the HBO telefilm Taking Chance and with Joseph Gordon-Levitt in the 2012 film Premium Rush.
 In 2013, he has series regular role in the Lifetime comedy-drama Devious Maids.
 In the final season of The Vampire Diaries, Parks had a recurring role as Arcadius.

-In May 2020, Parks was cast as "The Stranger" in the CW superhero drama television series Superman & Lois, later revealed to be a version of John Henry Irons from an unidentified Earth where his Superman became evil.
+In May 2020, Parks was cast as "The Stranger" in the CW superhero drama television series Superman & Lois, later revealed to be John Henry Irons from an unidentified Earth where his Superman became evil.